atlasvspbody/zoho_remote_auth/README.md

 # zoho_remote_auth
-Just a class to get the url for a remote authentication in Zoho
+Just a class to get the url for a remote authentication in Zoho.

 # How to use it: